Eli Lieb shows the world that 40 never sounded so good

 Also in 2013, Lieb released his single Young Love, which put a gay relationship front-and-centre in a pop music context.

-With his second album – The Nights We Lived – now available, there’s a depth and maturity to Lieb’s songs that speak from the heart and demand attention.
+As Lieb’s songwriting has matured, there’s a depth to Lieb’s songs – they speak from the heart and demand attention.

 Tracks such as Shangri La and Next To You ache with emotion.